estellederrien/vue-starter-webpack-node-cli-4/README.md

 <b>\CRUDS</b> : Each file is a CRUD WEBS SERVICES( create , read, update , delete).<br>
 <b>\APPSYSTEM</b> : There, you can find the MongoDb ATLAS Authentication web service (auth.js), and the middleware functions used for webs services permissions control (permissions.js)<br>
 <b>\TMP</b> : This is a mandatory directory , used for Heroku files uploads.  <br><br>
+<b>\SRC\App.vue</b> : There, you can find the global medias queries CSS styles, making the app fully responsive on all medias, this is an important part ! . </b>